 The Knightsbridge Estate

-This move supports the Mayor of London’s pledge to make London’s transport network more accessible and TfL’s commitment to make more than 30 additional Tube stations step-free by 2021/22.
+As part of the redevelopment, Chelsfield have planned significant improvements to the existing Knightsbridge Underground station, used by millions of passengers each year.
+(This move supports the Mayor of London’s pledge to make London’s transport network more accessible and TfL’s commitment to make more than 30 additional tube stations step-free by 2021/2022.)

 A new modern tube entrance is being created at 15 Brompton Road, step-free access to the underground is being introduced on Hooper’s Court and cooling systems will be provided at platform levels.

 In addition, the pavement on Brompton Road and Sloane Street will be widened to help ease pedestrian congestion and improve the streetscape along the retail frontages.